poliprojects/apc-project/README.md

-# Adaptive Numerical Solvers for Ordinary Differential Equations
+# Adaptive Numerical Solvers for ODEs
 ## Instructions
 You will need a terminal to run the following commands.